LibreDrop-ORG/libredrop/README.md

 ### macOS

-Download the latest release from the [releases page](https://github.com/USERNAME/REPONAME/releases) and drag the `OpenDrop.app` to your `Applications` folder.
+Download the latest release from the [releases page](https://github.com/USERNAME/REPONAME/releases) and drag the `LibreDrop.app` to your `Applications` folder.

 ### Windows